tidymass/tidymass-website/content/en/r-package/metnormalizer.md

 `multiple = 1` uses injection-order-based SVR in the documented interface; larger values use correlated peaks.
 Choose according to acquisition and study design, not simply because a larger value looks more powerful.
 For a new object-based TidyMass workflow, masscleaner usually provides the direct integration point.

+## Visual guide: the route through this chapter

+{{< tutorial-figure src="/tutorial-images/r-package-metnormalizer-en.svg" caption="A separate file-based route.
+Numbers show the reading order; this is a schematic." >}}

+Prepare the two CSV files in the documented MetNormalizer format, including QCs and acquisition metadata.
+Run in a separate output directory.
+Check the saved diagnostics and feature retention before reusing normalized values in another pipeline; do not assume its file format equals a mass_dataset.

 ## Functional scope

 Input checks and a standalone QC/SVR normalization workflow.